Bayesian Clustering via Fusing of Localized Densities: Example: GSE81861 Cell Line Dataset

 We apply FOLD to the GSE81861 cell line dataset \citep{li2017reference}, which measures single cell counts in $57,241$ genes from $630$ single-cell transcriptomes.
 There are $7$ distinct cell lines present in the dataset, so we compare FOLD and other model-based clustering methods to the true cell line labels as a performance benchmark.
 First, we apply routine pre-processing steps for RNA sequence analysis (as in \cite{chandra2023escaping}).
 We discard cells with low read counts, giving $n = 519$ total cells.
 We then normalize the data using SCRAN \citep{lun2016pooling} and select informative genes with M3Drop \citep{andrews2019m3drop}.
 We use principal component analysis (PCA) for dimension reduction by taking $\X^0$ to be the projection of the normalized cell counts onto the first $p = 5$ principal components, then scale the projections to have zero mean and unit variance.

 We fit a $p$-dimensional Bayesian Gaussian finite mixture to $\X^0$ with $K = 50$ components, and simulate $25,000$ posterior samples after a burn-in of $1,000$.
 Every fourth iteration is discarded, leaving $6,000$ samples remaining.
-Along with $\cFOLD$, we calculate model-based clusterings with the VI loss, Binder's loss, and \texttt{mclust}.
+Along with $\cFOLD$, we calculate model-based clusterings with the VI loss, Binder's loss, and \texttt{mclust} \citep{scrucca2016mclust}, the latter of which implements the EM algorithm and chooses the number of clusters via the Bayesian information criterion (BIC).
 We also compare to algorithmic clustering methods, including average linkage hierarchical clustering (HCA), k-means, DBSCAN, and spectral clustering.
-Details on hyperparameter choices for these methods are given in the Supplement.
+Details on hyperparameter choices for all methods are given in the Supplement.
 For FOLD, we create candidate clusterings by average-linkage clustering on $\Delta$, then choose $\omega$ by consulting the elbow plot in Figure \ref{fig:rnaelbow}.
 The plot suggests $6$ clusters, which corresponds to $\omega = 25$.
 We also implement SALSO over $150$ independent runs to minimize \eqref{eq:risk}.
 However, over repeated replications we find that the SALSO estimate is either equal to or has a higher risk than the point estimate given by hierarchical clustering on $\Delta$.
-Binder's loss and the VI loss are implemented with the default value $\omega=1$, which results in $\bs c_\VI = \bs c_{\tx{B}}$.
+Binder's loss and the VI loss are implemented with $\omega=1$ (the default value in \texttt{mcclust} \citep{fritsch2022package}), which results in $\bs c_\VI = \bs c_{\tx{B}}$.